What We Do

 Farming:

 Cooperative farming is used to convert newly-acquired cropland or Dense Nesting Cover fields to native grasslands or to replant decadent Dense Nesting Cover stands.
-Farming is time, equipment, and labor intensive; therefore, the District addresses this habitat need by working with local farmers to provide the equipment and perform this work.
+Farming is time, equipment, and labor intensive; therefore, if the Refuge expands in the future, it may address this habitat need by working with local farmers to provide the equipment and perform this work.
 Farmers usually prepare the soil by tilling, use control measures to reduce or eliminate undesirable plants or weeds, plant a protective annual grain crop for 1–2 years, and finally plant grasses (Dense Nesting Cover or native species) into the remaining crop stubble.

 Our Services